apache/camel/MIGRATION.md

 ### Properties component

 The `properties` component has some advanced options removed: `propertyPrefix`, `propertySuffix`, and `fallbackToUnaugmented`; these options was never really useable for end users anyway.
+The option `propertiesResolver` has also been removed as you should use `PropertiesSource` instead.

 ### Removed components